Bribery in Rating Systems: A Game-Theoretic Perspective: Introduction

 \section{Introduction}

-In e-marketplaces ($e.g.$ app store), buyers select reputable items ($e.g.$ apps) offered by sellers based on their direct experiences and ratings from other buyers.
-However, it is infeasible for a buyer to interact with all sellers in order to gain the direct experience.
-As a result, trust/reputation system evaluated on ratings or reviews, act as a crucial tool to support buyers' decision-making~\cite{josang2007survey}.
-Various studies have demonstrated that high profit is attached with high reputation.
+In e-marketplaces ($e.g.$, Amazon, app store), buyers usually select reputable services or items offered by sellers based on their direct experiences or ratings given from other buyers.
+Direct experience is important and trustworthy; however, it is infeasible for buyers to interact with all sellers in order to gain direct experiences in a real-world setting.
+As a result, a rating/reputation system evaluating the given ratings is proposed as a crucial tool for supporting buyers’ decision-making~\cite{josang2007survey}.
+In our context, we assume a seller and the owned service are one-to-one mapping.
+Hence, when a buyer interacts with one seller, he/she purchases the item or uses the service from that seller.

+In real-world rating systems, various studies have demonstrated that high profit is attached to high reputation services or items.
 A study of eBay conducted by Resnick $et~al$. revealed that buyers were willing to pay 8\% more to the item offered by reputable sellers than that provided by new sellers~\cite{resnick2006value}.
-Ye $et~al.$~\cite{ye2009impact} in their study showed that a 10\% improvement in reviewers’ rating can increase the number of bookings in a hotel by 4.4\%.
-Driven by profit, sellers have incentives to perform unfair rating attacks by bribing buyers and increase their aggregated evaluation above their competitor’s as this increases market share and overall revenues.
-Fake ratings have been reported on a real world movie dataset collected by Cao $et~al.$~\cite{cao2016complete}, the fake ratings dominate the rating distribution in the first few days as soon as the movie is released.
-The fake ratings are mainly divided into two categories, fake positive ratings to boost the reputation of the sellers owner and dishonest negative ratings to decrease the reputation of their competitors.
-The appearance of underground market specially for bribery in providing fake ratings make the problem even worse~\cite{sampath2018corporate}.
+Ye $et~al.$~\cite{ye2009impact} in their study showed that a 10\% improvement in reviewers’ rating on hotels could increase the number of bookings by 4.4\%.
+Driven by profit, sellers have incentives to perform unfair rating attacks by bribing buyers and increase their aggregated rating above their competitor’s, as this would increase their market share and overall revenues thereof~\cite{zhu2014discovery,liu2020fraudt,grandi2020personalised}.
+Fake ratings have been reported on the real-world movie dataset collected by Cao $et~al.$~\cite{cao2016complete}, and the fake ratings dominate the rating distribution in the first few days as soon as the movie is released.
+The fake ratings are mainly divided into fake positive ratings to boost the sellers’ reputation and dishonest negative ratings to decrease their competitors’ reputation.
+Although service attack detection frameworks or models have been proposed recently~\cite{manzoor2017attackdive,ouffoue2017attack,liu20213r,saude2021robust}, emerging underground market (in providing fake ratings) even worsen the bribery problem~\cite{sampath2018corporate}.